 - A 16-year-old was robbed at gunpoint and assaulted during her night shift at a sandwich shop.
 She had been left to work alone after 11 pm.

 Some injuries can be chalked up to daydreaming and recklessness.
-In many cases, though, teens are hurt because they never received proper safety training or even the most basic information about the job, says Betty Szudy, a program coordinator with the Labor Educational Health Program at the University of California at Berkeley.
+In many cases, though, teens are hurt because they never received proper safety training or even the most basic information about the job, according to the Labor Educational Health Program (LOHP) at the University of California at Berkeley.

 The toll for working teenagers would undoubtedly be higher if it weren't for laws protecting them from some of the most dangerous and stressful tasks.
 Here's a list of jobs and work-related activities that the federal government prohibits for workers under 18 (some states have even stricter regulations):